 After their surgery, your child:

-- Will have a swollen and painful head and face for a few days to 2 weeks.
+- Will have a swollen and painful head and face from a few days to 2 weeks.
 One or both eyes may be swollen and difficult to open

 - Will need to take painkillers for a few days